 Pilates is a combination of aerobic and non-aerobic exercises, so you can improve cardiovascular strength and increase muscle mass by doing it.
 Starting in the 1920s with physical trainer Joseph Pilates, this form of exercise has ingrained itself into our culture and improved the health of millions.
 When it comes to Pilates, there are two basic types: mat-based and equipment-based.
 Within these two forms, there are other subcategories of the exercises, and many different instructors have expanded the exercises and diversified this program.

 As you can imagine, most Pilates classes use a mat.
-Mat-based Pilates exercises are performed on the floor using bodyweight and gravity.
+Mat-based low-impact Pilates exercises are performed on the floor using bodyweight and gravity.
 The objective of these exercises is to strengthen and condition your muscles to support your body better.
 You’ll use arms, core, and legs in all of these exercises and get improved posture, balance, and coordination.

 - What You’ll Need